ebi-pf-team/interproscan-docs/docs/InstallingLicensedApps.rst

 MobiDB-Lite provides fast consensus annotation of intrinsic disorder regions in proteins.

-Some components of `MoiDB-Lite <https://github.com/BioComputingUP/MobiDB-lite>`_ are GPL-licensed.
+Some components of `MobiDB-Lite <https://github.com/BioComputingUP/MobiDB-lite>`_ are GPL-licensed.
 When you include GPL-licensed software in your own software, you need to license your software in GPL - this would include ``InterProScan`` and any work generated using ``InterProScan``.
 To avoid this, EBI provides a GNU-license implementation of the software used to screen for matches against